Over-the-counter hearing aids expected this fall in US

 The FDA first proposed the rule last year and it will take effect in mid-October.
 The move follows years of pressure from medical experts and consumer advocates to make the devices cheaper and easier to get.

 Cost is a big obstacle now.
-Americans can pay more than $5,000 for a hearing aid, between the device itself and fitting services.
+Americans can pay more than $5,000 for a hearing aid, between the device and fitting services.
 Insurance coverage is limited and Medicare doesn’t pay for hearing aids, only diagnostic tests.

 “The requirement to see a specialist was not only a burden and an annoyance for many consumers but it actually created a competitive barrier to entry,” said Brian Deese, a White House economics adviser.